w3c/csvw/examples/rdf-data-cube-example.md

 ### Characteristics of the observation dataset for Camborne and its CSV encoding ###

 A significant amount of contextual information is known about the observation dataset for Camborne and its CSV encoding.
-Details of this information and RDF encodings are provided in [JSON-LD](http://www.w3.org/TR/json-ld/).
-This information can be included in the metadata description that complements the CSV file.
+Details of this information and RDF encodings are provided in [JSON-LD](http://www.w3.org/TR/json-ld/) below.

 The observation dataset for Camborne is published by the [Met Office](http://www.metoffice.gov.uk).